 Is Badshah Broking Real or Fake?

-Despite lacking authorization, the entity’s Instagram page and online presence frequently post trading tips and stock recommendations, which is a serious regulatory violation.
+Despite lacking authorisation, the entity’s Instagram page and online presence frequently post trading tips and stock recommendations, which is a serious regulatory violation.

 Additionally, both the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) have issued public warnings cautioning investors against fraudulent schemes associated with Badshah Broking.